 Starts Well Before the Test Date

 If your target score range is way above where you’re currently scoring, taking an earlier course might be your best bet.
 Early courses are particularly advantageous if you don’t think you can complete all your homework while also taking additional practice tests in the course of your study.
 In our courses, we direct you to take a minimum of 4 practice tests to gauge your progress throughout the course.
 But, that’s the minimum.
 Our students have access to dozens of real LSATs!
 Our recommendation is that you take 10 PTs in addition to the 4 you’ll take on a schedule.
 If the thought of all those tests plus the homework is too much work when bundling it with your home/employment obligations, start your course as early as possible.
+You also have some wiggle room to decide whether or not you need a tutor while you’re studying.
+It’s easier to find and start tutoring if you don’t have a test swiftly approaching.
+Bonus!
+Our course students receive a 20% discount on all tutoring packages and hourly rates!

 The downside to taking a course that ends weeks (or months) before the actual test is obvious.
 You may forget the material by the time you need to take the test.
 However, this is easily avoidable if you make a study schedule and stick to it.
 2-3 practice tests/week + thorough review seems to do the trick.
 As a PowerScore student, you have access to your Online Student Center even after your course ends.
 If your test date is after the Online Student Center’s expiration date, we offer extensions!
 So, take advantage of all that it has to offer even after the completion of your course.